Speak Now: Critical reception

 The album's dramatic themes of heartbreak and vengeance received mixed reviews.
-Spin and Now said although it included some memorable tracks, Speak Now was blemished by celebrity, rage, and grievances.
+Now said although it included some memorable tracks, Speak Now was blemished by celebrity, rage, and grievances.
 Slant Magazine lauded Swift's melodic songwriting for offering radio-friendly pop hooks but criticized the lyrics of "Dear John", "Mean", "Innocent", and "Better than Revenge" as shallow and shortsighted.
-According to Steven Hyden from The A.V.
-Club, those tracks were Speak Nows strength: "Swift's niftiest trick is being at her most likeable when she's indulging in such overt nastiness."
+Meanwhile, Spin opined that the "bubblier" tracks like "Sparks Fly" and "Long Live" were forgettable, while the songs about vengeance like "Mean" and "Better than Revenge" were memorable because they explored "something nervy and intense when she goes nasty".
+In congruence, Steven Hyden from The A.V.
+Club wrote of those tracks: "Swift's niftiest trick is being at her most likeable when she's indulging in such overt nastiness."
 Entertainment Weekly agreed, deeming those tracks inevitable for Swift's artistic evolution.
 The Village Voice said Swift's songwriting was "not confessional, but dramatic" and found it more nuanced and mature compared to that of Fearless.

 Other reviews focused on Speak Nows production.
 Reviews published in Paste and Slant Magazine called it a catchy album with radio-friendly pop tunes; the former was impressed by the crossover appeal but deemed the overall production dull.
 The Village Voice took issue with Swift's vocals as weak and strained.
 BBC Music found the album's track list too long but called it overall a "sparky and affecting record".
 Now approved of Swift's experimentation with styles other than country but considered it "too safe" and said the album was tarnished by "slickly produced power pop and a sugary sameness [that is] indiscernible from any number of today's radio-oriented artists".
 Ann Powers appreciated Speak Nows soft, introspective tracks for personalizing pop music.
 Jon Caramanica of The New York Times lauded the experimentation with genres such as blues and pop punk, and he called Speak Now a bold step for Swift.